DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

    - You'll encounter general slices when working with arrays, vectors, and other data structures.
    - We'll explore these collections further in Chapter 8.

+## Summary

+1. **Slices**
+   - *Slices* let you reference a contiguous sequence of elements in a [collection](https://doc.rust-lang.org/book/ch08-00-common-collections.html) rather than the whole collection.
+   - A slice is a kind of reference, so it does not have ownership.
+     - In Rust, references allow us to point to a value without owning it.
+     - Creating a reference is like borrowing the value; the original owner remains unchanged.

+2. **String Slices:**
+   - A string slice is a reference to part of a `String`.
+   - **Syntax**: `let s = String::from("hello world"); let hello = &s[0..5];`
+   - It's like taking a reference to a portion of the string, specified by the `[0..5]` range.
+   - String slices allow safe and efficient access to substrings without copying the data.

+3. **General Slices:**
+   - Slices aren't limited to strings; they work with arrays, vectors, and other collections.
+   - **Syntax**: `let slice = &a[1..3];` creates a slice of an array `a`.
+   - General slices are lightweight and efficient, as they don't require additional memory.

+4. **Avoiding Mutable and Immutable Reference Conflicts:**
+   - Rust enforces strict rules to prevent conflicts between mutable and immutable references.
+   - You can't have both in the same scope.
+   - Mutable references invalidate other borrows, ensuring safety.
+   - Threads can share references (even mutable ones) if the original thread doesn't use the object during the borrow.

+The concepts of ownership, borrowing, and slices ensure memory safety in Rust programs at compile time.
+The Rust language gives you control over your memory usage in the same way as other systems programming languages, but having the owner of data automatically clean up that data when the owner goes out of scope means you don't have to write and debug extra code to get this control.

+Ownership affects how lots of other parts of Rust work, so we'll talk about these concepts further throughout the rest of the book.
+Let's move on to Chapter 5 and look at grouping pieces of data together in a `struct`.